JioSaavn

-JioSaavn is an Indian music streaming service and a digital distributor of music in Hindi, Marathi, English, Konkani, Malayalam, Bengali, Kannada, Tamil, Telugu, Bhojpuri, Punjabi, Chhattisgarhi and other regional languages of India.
+JioSaavn is an Indian Freemium music streaming service and a digital distributor of music in Hindi, Marathi, English, Konkani, Malayalam, Bengali, Kannada, Tamil, Telugu, Bhojpuri, Punjabi, Chhattisgarhi and other regional languages of India.
 Since it was founded in 2007 as Saavn, the company has acquired rights to over 80 million music tracks in 16 languages.
 JioSaavn is a freemium service; basic features are free with advertisements or limitations, while additional features, such as improved streaming quality and music downloads for offline listening, are offered via paid subscriptions.

 On 23 March 2018, Saavn announced merger with JioMusic in a deal worth more than $1 billion.
 The merger was completed in December 2018, with Saavn being rebranded JioSaavn.

 History

 Saavn was founded in 2006 as BODVOD Network and initially distributed Hindi Cinema content in North America in a B2B offering.
 Saavn later shifted its core focus to become a music destination for fans of Bollywood and other Indic music in 2009, re-launching its flagship product, Saavn.com, to become a B2C product.
 As of today, Saavn is one of the largest distributors of Bollywood and other Indian entertainment in the world.

-On March 23, 2018, Reliance Industries acquired a majority stake in Saavn and its digital music service, JioMusic.
+On March 23, 2018, Reliance Industries acquired a Controlling interest in Saavn and its digital music service, JioMusic.
 The combined entity is valued at over US$1 billion and renamed as JioSaavn.